HollerLondon/sfImagePoolPlugin/README.md

 Testing
 -------

 Please note that for test environments the option `tagging` is overwritten in `PluginsfImagePoolImage` to be set as `false` - this is to ensure that tests do not depend on additional plugins being installed.

-The `sfImagePoolRackCloudCache` test requires Rackspace Cloud credentials, therefore this test can only be run successfully in projects with these credentials in `app.yml`.
+The `sfImagePoolRackCloudCache` test requires Rackspace Cloud credentials, therefore this test can only be run successfully in projects with these credentials set in in
+`app.yml` - see _5.
+Customise plugin options_.